wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 someday I'll try that.
 Or maybe you will :-)

 Anyway, this much of a massage is enough to produce a few collisions per minute.
-Past this point, side effects get _really_ tricky to manage, so we'll stop here.
+Past this point, side effects get _really_ hard to manage, so we'll stop here.

 # Conclusion